slagana8/Arsenal_worst_premier_start/README.md

-# Correlation between goals for Arsenal and wins and losses of Arsenal's worst Premier League Starts
+# Correlation between goals for and wins and losses of Arsenal's worst Premier League Starts
 Visualizing the data correlation of goals for compared to wins and losses.

 *(positve correlation of goals for to  wins/negative correlation of goals for to losses)*